CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 ##Configuration files for PHP applications

-The configuration file for your PHP application must be `clevercloud/php.json`, that is a *php.json* file in a *clevercloud* folder at the root of your application.
+The configuration file for your PHP application must be `/clevercloud/php.json`, that is a *php.json* file in a `/clevercloud` folder at the root of your application.

 ### Change the webroot

 Since one of the best practices of PHP development is to take the libraries and core files outside the webroot, you may want to set another webroot than the default one (*the root of your application*).

 To change the webroot, just set the key `webroot` in the `deploy` part of the configuration file *clevercloud/php.json* with the absolute path (*from the root of your application*) of your new public folder.